v3io/tsdb-nuclio/README.md

 - `TSDB_CONTAINER_PASSWORD`: The Iguazio container password
 - `TSDB_TABLE_PATH`: The TSDB table name (e.g., `mytsdb`)
 - `NUCLIO_NAMESPACE`: The namespace to which the function will be deployed
+- `INPUT_FORMAT`: The input format that this ingest function should expect.
+Valid options are `DEFAULT` or `TCOLLECTOR`. if this variable will not be set the function will assume `DEFAULT`

 `nuctl` will report to which NodePort the function was bound to (31848 in this case):
 ```sh